Shopify/polaris/src/components/ResourceList/README.md

 Resource list items should:

 - Perform an action when clicked.
-The action should navigate to the resource’s details page or otherwise provide more detail about the item.
+The action should navigate to the resource’s show page or otherwise provide more detail about the item.
 - Be tailored to the specific type of resource being displayed.
 - Lay out the content effectively across all screen sizes.

 Resource list items can optionally:

 - Use [conditional content](#study-custom-item-conditional-content) to help merchants deal with items in unusual states
-- Provide [shortcut actions](#study-custom-item-shortcut-actions) for quick access to frequent actions from the resource’s details page
+- Provide [shortcut actions](#study-custom-item-shortcut-actions) for quick access to frequent actions from the resource’s show page

 Read the [case study](#study-custom-item) to see how the best practices are applied.